kon-ham/kon-ham.github.io/index.md

 <strong>My LinkedIn is currently hibernating.</strong>
 <br>If you need to reach out - feel free to <a href="mailto:info.konham@gmail.com">email me</a>. (info.konham@gmail.com)
 <br><br>
-<strong>I'm currently mentoring about about 20 students learning either Ruby on Rails or JS/HTML/CSS.</strong><br>This not-for-profit organization focuses on teaching tech skills to people from diverse backgrounds (underrepresented, historically exluded, and/or folks from immigrant backgrounds) - all for free and powered by volunteers like me (and perhaps you)!
-It's a great mission that is very close to my heart.<br><br>Check out <a href="https://codethedream.org">Code the Dream!</a>
+<strong>I'm currently mentoring about about 20 students learning either Ruby on Rails or 'Intro to Programming'.</strong><br>This not-for-profit organization focuses on teaching tech skills to people from diverse backgrounds (underrepresented, historically exluded, and/or folks from immigrant backgrounds) - all for free and powered by volunteers like me (and perhaps you)!
+It's a great mission that is very close to my heart.
+Check out <a href="https://codethedream.org">Code the Dream!</a>
 </p>
 ---